symbol/symbol-docs/source/guides/transaction/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

 **Getting Alice and Bob addresses**

-Once the Catapult Service is running, it will generate a set :doc:`accounts <../../concepts/account>` containing XEM.
+Once the Catapult Service is running, it will generate a set of :doc:`accounts <../../concepts/account>` containing XEM.

 .. code-block:: bash